 Exercises – Long Day#

-Exercise 1: Examples of Vector Spaces#
+Exercise 1: A few Examples of Vector Spaces#

-In this exercise we consider the following examples of vector spaces.
+In this exercise we consider the following examples of vector spaces:

 1. The real vector space \(V_1=\mathbb{R}^{4}\).

-2. The complex vector space \(V_2=\mathbb{C}^{4}\).
+2. The complex vector space \(V_2=\mathbb{C}^{3}\).

 Question a#